-- Let's continue adding in the DrawMaze class and write some different algorithms that work with it. - The normal recursive algorithms try all paths.
+- Let's work on a DrawMaze class and write some different algorithms that work with it. - The normal recursive algorithms try all paths.
 In some mazes this can take a very long time.
 Let's look at why that is and how we might be able to fix it.